 Several scientifically proven medications and therapies can help reduce medication-induced hair loss and stimulate your follicles for hair growth.
 The most frequently recommended hair growth drug is Minoxidil.
 Most often used topically, it dilates the blood vessels in your scalp, allowing more oxygen and nutrients to reach your hair follicles [12].
 However, make sure you get a medical professional’s recommendation before taking any hair growth medication, as it may have unwanted side effects or interfere with your current treatments.

 It is a known fact that smoking causes hair loss, by making your blood vessels constrict and reducing blood flow to your hair follicles [13].
 While more research is needed to determine this, vaping may also cause hair loss, because e-cigarettes also contain nicotine.
-So it is best to reduce your overall amount of nicotine intake.
+So it is best to reduce your overall amount of nicotine intake if you are worried or notice hair loss.

 Excessive heat styling can lead to dry, brittle hair that is easy to break.
 This hair breakage can add to your Moujanaro hair loss.
 So it may be best to let your hair dry naturally and use cooler settings on your heat-styling devices.

 Excessive use of bleach or hair dye can cause hair loss, as they can damage your hair shaft and follicles.
-But even shampoos with harsh detergents, such as Sodium Lauryl Sulfate can strip the natural oils off your scalp and hair, making it dry and brittle.
+Even shampoos with harsh detergents, such as Sodium Lauryl Sulfate can strip the natural oils off your scalp and hair, making it dry and brittle.

 Tight hairstyles, such as braids or ponytails can cause hair loss.
 That is because they can lead to a condition called traction alopecia, where constant tension placed on your hair follicles damages them, making them temporarily unable to produce hair in the most affected areas (usually, the hairline and fringe).
 Wearing heavy hair extensions can cause hair loss as well, through the same mechanism.